Dock Party

 • Display song title, artist, and/or album name in the menu bar

-• Scrolling marquee with custom text message
+• Scrolling marquee with customizable text message

 • Universal binary for native performance on Apple Silicon (ARM64) and Intel (x86-64) CPUs